Zeeshan-Ahmad675/Math-Derived/content/_index.md

 <h4 id="welh4" style="text-align: center;">Welcome to the
 library of concepts of Mathematics!</h4>

-<p style="margin-top:0;">Here you can learn mathematics from the basics and through derivations.
+<p style="margin-top:0;">Here you can learn Mathematics from the basics and through derivations, with a spectial attention to problem solving too.
 Explore the available chapters below.</p>

 ***